Welcome to the College of Aeronautics and Engineering Newsletter for March 2018.

 Join Us at Vision 21

-April 27, 2018 marks the College of Aeronautics and Engineering’s twentieth Vision 21 Awards Banquet.
-In his final awards banquet as dean, Robert G. Sines, Jr. will recognize outstanding, notable and accomplished alumni and friends of the college at the Kent State University Hotel from 6:00pm to 8:00pm.
+April 27, 2018 marks the College of Aeronautics and Engineering’s 20th Vision 21 Awards Banquet.
+In his final awards banquet as dean, Robert G. Sines Jr. will recognize outstanding, notable and accomplished alumni and friends of the college at the Kent State University Hotel from 6 to 8 p.m.
 President Beverly Warren will also join us.
-This year, nine awards will be given including: The Corporate Hall of Fame Award (this year’s winner is the FedEx Corporation), Distinguished Alumni Award, Young Alumni, Professional Achievement Award, Van Deusen Award, Distinguished Contributor Faculty and Staff Awards.
+This year, nine awards will be given, including: The Corporate Hall of Fame Award (this year’s winner is the FedEx Corp.), Distinguished Alumni Award, Young Alumni, Professional Achievement Award, Van Deusen Award, Distinguished Contributor Faculty and Staff Awards.
 Vision 21 Tickets and Information.

 Youth Aviation Adventure